upperlinecode/form-libraries-workshop/README.md

 ## Extensions
 Once you are done with the core exercises above, you are welcome to choose any of the below extensions:
-1. Try repeating the exercise with React Form, since you'll see both Formik and React Form used on different projects
+1. Try repeating the exercise with [React Hook Form](https://react-hook-form.com/), since you'll see both Formik and React Hook Form used on different projects
-1.
+1. Try adding additional complex form input types (like a slider or single select with styled buttons), and ensure that their state is still properly stored and manipulated (using the React dev tools).